Kenneth Huang: Liverpool deal and article

 During an interview in April 2010 with the UK's The Mirror newspaper, Huang claimed to be at a "crucial stage" in negotiations to acquire the Liverpool F.C. team for £500 million.
 Four months later, Huang instead offered to pay off Liverpool's US$374 million in debts it owed to the Royal Bank of Scotland in return for control of the team.
 At the time, Huang claimed that the massive Chinese sovereign wealth fund, China Investment Corporation, could become a silent investor in the deal.
 China Investment Corp, however, soon after denied this, saying it had "never heard of a plan to buy Liverpool or of Kenneth Huang".
 Huang eventually dropped out of the deal a few weeks later.
 A source close to the matter reported that the China Investment Corporation was involved but pulled out of the deal once their involvement was publicised.

 Inter Milan

 On 1 August 2012, Inter Milan announced that, club owner Massimo Moratti agreed to sell a minority interests of the club to a Chinese consortium led by Kenneth Huang.
 On the same day Inter announced an agreement was formed with China Railway Construction Corporation Limited for a new stadium project.
+The deal would lead to Kenneth Huang, Kamchi Li, and Fabrizio Rindi being placed onto the board in October of that year.
+In 2013, Inter Milan would negotiate for a further sale of stake to the Chinese consortium, however financial difficulty and stalled negotiations would lead to the eventual withdrawal of Chinese investment in the club.

 The club was taken over by International Sports Capital, a company co-owned by Erick Thohir in 2013, with Moratti, Pirelli and many small investors as the minority shareholders.

+The H Collective

+After creating The H Collective in 2017, an investigation by Deadline Hollywood revealed that Huang left the company by 2024 with numerous lawsuits, substantial debts, and unresolved disputes, leading to his disappearance.